 Recently I’ve been taking basics classes at my yoga studio.

-Yes, you read that right :) Even though I’ve been practicing yoga for over 5 years and teaching for a year, I still find it important to focus on the basics.
+Yes, you read that right :) Even though I’ve been practicing yoga for 10 years and have been teaching for 5, I still find it important to focus on the basics.

 Having a strong foundation – good alignment and a calm, full breath throughout the practice – is key!